-- The primary argument against a UCC is that it infringes on the right of citizens to practise the religion of their choice, which enables religious communities to adhere to their own local laws.
-For instance, Article 25 guarantees the autonomy of every religious organisation.
+- The primary argument against a Uniform Civil Code (UCC) is that it infringes on the right of citizens to practise the religion of their choice, which enables religious communities to adhere to their own local laws.
+For instance, Article 25 guarantees the autonomy of every religious organization.
 They are entitled to maintain their unique culture under Article 29.

-- The fundamental rights subcommittee of the Indian Constituent Assembly purposefully omitted the inclusion of a UCC as a fundamental right.
-Tribal organisations have expressed a similar worry, such as the Rashtriya Adivasi Ekta Parishad, which petitioned the Supreme Court in 2016 to request protection for its members’ traditions and religious beliefs from a future UCC.
+- The fundamental rights subcommittee of the Indian Constituent Assembly purposefully omitted the inclusion of a Uniform Civil Code (UCC) as a fundamental right.
+Tribal organizations have expressed a similar worry, such as the Rashtriya Adivasi Ekta Parishad, which petitioned the Supreme Court in 2016 to request protection for its members’ traditions and religious beliefs from a future Uniform Civil Code (UCC).
 Customary rules already in place take precedence over federal laws in Nagaland’s tribal districts when it comes to private matters like marriage, property ownership, etc.

-- It is stated that “one nation, one law” cannot be applied to the unique personal laws of different communities if codified civil laws and criminal laws like the CrPC and IPC do not adhere to this principle.
+- Uniform Civil Code (UCC) is stated that “one nation, one law” cannot be applied to the unique personal laws of different communities if codified civil laws and criminal laws like the CrPC and IPC do not adhere to this principle.
 For instance, the governments of West Bengal and Tamil Nadu altered the federal Indian Evidence Act of 1872.
 Be aware that several states have various legal drinking ages when it comes to criminal law.

-- Finally, it is claimed that a UCC will impose a Hinduized code on all communities.
+- Finally, it is claimed that a Uniform Civil Code (UCC) will impose a Hinduized code on all communities.
 A UCC might, for instance, have clauses that, while conforming to Hindu tradition in matters like marriage, will legally obligate members of other communities to do the same.

-What is the purpose of Uniform Civil Code in India?
+What is the purpose of Uniform Civil Code (UCC) in India for UPSC Exam?

-- The UCC in India aims to safeguard vulnerable communities, including women and religious minorities, as envisioned by Ambedkar, while simultaneously fostering nationalistic fervour via unity.
+- The Uniform Civil Code (UCC) in India aims to safeguard vulnerable communities, including women and religious minorities, as envisioned by Ambedkar, while simultaneously fostering nationalistic fervor via unity.